Articles by City & Category

 Not only is the Statue of Liberty one of the top attractions in the New York City, it's one of the most famous attractions in the world, making it a must-see on your trip to NYC.

 Both Liberty and Ellis Islands and the Statue herself are maintained and run by the National Park Service.
-However, the official concessionaire is Statue Cruises – they're the only folks who can get you to the islands for an up close and personal visit with Lady Liberty.
-We're proud that New York CityPASS includes a visit to Liberty and Ellis Islands with Statue Cruises, as well as admission to the Statue of Liberty Museum and the Ellis Island Immigration Museum, one of the top museums in New York .
+However, the official concessionaire is Statue Cruises — they're the only folks who can get you to the islands for an up close and personal visit with Lady Liberty.
+We're proud that New York CityPASS® tickets and New York C3® tickets include a visit to Liberty and Ellis Islands with Statue Cruises, as well as admission to the Statue of Liberty Museum and the Ellis Island Immigration Museum, two of the top museums in New York .

 (Also included with crown and pedestal tickets)

 Access to the Statue grounds includes your ferry trip to and from the islands, as well as admission to the Statue of Liberty Museum and the Ellis Island Immigration Museum.
 Once you arrive, take your time exploring your surroundings with the included audio tour.
 Both islands offer free Ranger tours as well, and of course, plan to take advantage of the many scenic photo opportunities you'll have.
 Both tours are a great activity to do with kids.